 Generations of Americans fought and died for our right to vote, the freedom to choose our leaders, and the right to speak up for our beliefs.

-But still today, those rights are under attack.
-In 2013, the Supreme Court gutted key portions of the Voting Rights Act, which protected eligible voters from discriminatory voting laws — claiming those protections were no longer necessary.
+But today, those rights still are under attack.
+In 2013, the Supreme Court gutted key portions of the Voting Rights Act, which protected eligible voters from discriminatory voting laws.
+The court claimed those protections were no longer necessary.

-Since then, opportunistic state lawmakers have proven the Court wrong.
-At least 20 states have passed new voting restrictions — from cuts to early voting, to strict voter ID, to rolling back strong reforms.
+Since then, opportunistic state lawmakers have proven the court wrong.
+At least 20 states have passed new voting restrictions — from cuts to early voting, to strict voter ID requirements, to rolling back strong reforms.

 The Voting Rights Advancement Act (VRAA) would restore the VRA’s critical voting protections and modernize them for the challenges voters face today.